-I am a member of a few facebook groups, recently joined the img2track one out of curiosity and wanting to explore the possibilities of an interface other than an Ayab/910 from kit, which has proven to be of limited use to me.
+I am a member of a few Facebook groups, recently joined the img2track one out of curiosity, and wanting to explore the possibilities of an interface other than an Ayab/910 from a kit, which has proven to be of limited use to me.
 I have been charting original patterns and color separations for years, first in Excel and occasionally and now exclusively using Mac Numbers.
 Up to last December, entering designs for knitting on my 910 was limited to filling in squares carefully one at a time or small blocks and lines on mylar sheets in order to knit the repeats designed in charts in either program.
 Working with small, individual repeats and filling cells one at a time or in limited groups in GIMP to create duplicate pattern downloads was an easy transition out of sheer habit.
 A FB group member, Julie Haveland Beer shared a file on how to Convert Mosaic Knitting Chart to KM Skip Stitch Diagram (shared with her permission) that sparked a light bulb moment.
 I began to explore using the method in her share on files available in other printed materials and punchcard collections, wondering about those lace cards with so few holes that can go awry when building from scratch in order to download.
-Often I use Scanner pro (rather than a scanner) on my phone, save images in black and white, share them via photos, and open them up on my Mac for further editing.
-Full size scanner saves of 60X150 patterns may be found at bottom of post.
+Often I use Scanner pro on my phone (rather than a full-size scanner), save images in black and white, share them via photos, and open them up on my Mac for further editing.
+The full-size scanner saves of 60X150 patterns may be found at the bottom of the post.

 I happen to own a hard copy.
 The book offers endless repeats that might be adapted for knitting 2 color fabrics (or more with experimentation in some instances).
 They are categorized by height and width, so even punchcard owners can find whole pages of workable repeats.
-Another group member shared the link to the pub for online browsing https://archive.org/details/dictionaryofweav00poss
+Another group member shared the link to the Compendium for online browsing https://archive.org/details/dictionaryofweav00poss

-I have written several previous posts on using GIMP, including use of the tiling option to visualize how groups of repeats line up prior to any actual knitting.
-The enlarged, gridded image would be the final repeat, reduced in size, grid gone, ready for download in required image format.
+I have written several previous posts on using GIMP, including the use of the tiling option to visualize how groups of repeats line up prior to any actual knitting.
+The enlarged, “original” gridded image below would be the final repeat, reduced in size, grid gone, made ready for download in required image format.

 A chart from my blog: the image is converted to B/W, then scaled to stitch and row proportions with just a few keystrokes

 From a Brother electronic lace publication a simple BW bitmap conversion followed by scaling (60X120 repeat).
 The appearance of difference in width is due to the fact that the published image is on a rectangular grid, the bitmapped on a square one